-22.NHS Boards are required to prepare a 'records management plan' and present it to the Keeper of the Records of Scotland.
-The benefits include:

-- increase efficiency and effectiveness, delivering savings in administration costs; - improve and develop service delivery; - achieve business objectives and targets; - ensure compliance with the Public Records (Scotland) Act 2011 and other legislative requirements, standards and codes of conduct; - support transparency and open government; - underpin business resilience. - 23.NHS Boards should at all times adhere to their obligations under the NHS Scotland Code of Practice - Protecting Patients Confidentiality and Records Management Health and Social Care Code of Practice (Scotland) 2020. - 24.
-NHS Boards are required to comply with the Freedom of Information (Scotland) Act 2002 and the Environmental Information (Scotland) Regulations 2004.
+- 22. NHS Boards are required to prepare a 'records management plan' and present it to the Keeper of the Records of Scotland.
+The benefits include: - increase efficiency and effectiveness, delivering savings in administration costs: - improve and develop service delivery; - achieve business objectives and targets; - ensure compliance with the Public Records (Scotland) Act 2011 and other legislative requirements, standards and codes of conduct; - support transparency and open government; - underpin business resilience. - 23.
+NHS Boards should at all times adhere to their obligations under the NHS Scotland Code of Practice Protecting Patients Confidentiality and Records management code of practice for health and social care (scot.nhs.uk). - 24.NHS Boards are required to comply with the Freedom of Information (Scotland) Act 2002 and the Environmental Information (Scotland) Regulations 2004.
 These are key to the principles of openness and transparency.
-The Scottish Government has published two Codes of Practice relevant to this law: - Section 60 Code of Practice: Best Practice Guidance on Discharging Functions under the FOI Act and Environmental Information Regulations. - Section 61 Code of Practice: Records Management - 25.
+The Scottish Government has published two Codes of Practice relevant to this law:

+- Section 60 Code of Practice: Best Practice Guidance on Discharging Functions under the FOI Act and Environmental Information Regulations. - Section 61 Code of Practice: Records Management - 25.
 Further information is available on the Scottish Information Commissioner's website: - Duties under Freedom of Information law - 26.
-The NHS Board should ensure that it has a clear understanding of the key risks, threats and hazards it may face in the personnel, physical and cyber domains, and take action to ensure appropriate organisational resilience.
-The approach should be in line with the guidance in "Business Continuity: Strategic Guidance for NHS Health Boards in Scotland" (November 2023), which should be used alongside "Preparing for Emergencies: Guidance for Health Boards in Scotland (November 2023)".

-- 27. All NHS Boards are considered to be Operators of Essential Services and must comply with the 'Network and Information Systems Regulations 2018'.
+The NHS Board should ensure that it has a clear understanding of the key national and local risks, threats and hazards it may face in the personnel, physical and cyber domains, and take action to ensure appropriate organisational resilience arrangements are in place and reviewed regularly.
+The approach should be in line with the UK National Security Risks Assessment and Scottish Risk Assessment and published guidance including Business Continuity: Strategic Guidance for NHS Health Boards in Scotland (November 2023), Preparing for Emergencies: Guidance for Health Boards in Scotland (November 2023), and National Incident Response Levels: guidance for health boards in Scotland - 27.
+All NHS Boards are considered to be Operators of Essential Services and must comply with the Network and Information Systems Regulations 2018.
 These regulations cover managing security risk, defending systems against cyber-attack, detecting cyber security events and minimising the impact of cyber security incidents.
 Compliance includes reporting improvements to resilience and capabilities to the Scottish Health Competent Authority (SHCA) through Network and Information (NIS) regulatory audits.
 In doing so, the SHCA is able to monitor continual improvements by Boards against the Scottish Public Sector Cyber Resilience Framework. - 28.
-A range of useful resources setting out the requirements and guidance for information assurance and cybersecurity are available on the Digital Healthcare Scotland website: About Us Digital Healthcare Scotland (digihealthcare.scot). - 29.
+A range of useful resources setting out the requirements and guidance for information assurance and cybersecurity are available on the Digital Healthcare Scotland website: About Us Digital Healthcare Scotland (digihealthcare.scot).
+The National Cyber Security Centre has published a Cyber Governance Code of Practice. - 29.
 NHS Board Chief Executives should demonstrate leadership and commitment with respect to information security management by ensuring that the Board-level information security policy, security objectives and Information Security Management System (ISMS) are established and are compatible with the strategic direction of both the organisation and NHS Scotland as a whole.
 This includes assigning the role of Senior Information Risk Owner (SIRO) at executive level to ensure measures in the frameworks described are undertaken and performance on the ISMS is reported to the management board at regular intervals.
 The responsibilities of the SIRO are established in the SIRO Manual: Introduction-to-Risk-Management-for-SIROs-and-IAOs-Workbook